feintzebra/SCI59/gettingstarted.md

 - Save your Private Key in a safe space.
 - Get your wallet address by clicking on 'View Wallet Info'
 - Select 'Private Key' and then enter the private key previously saved then click 'unlock'.
-- Go to **https://faucet.ropsten.be/**, enter your wallet address, click 'Send me test Ether' and the faucet will send a small amount of Ethereum to your account.
+- Go to **https://faucet.ropsten.be/**.
+Enter your wallet address, click 'Send me test Ether' and the faucet will send a small amount of Ethereum to your account.

 ### Step 2: Download 0xbtc mining software
 It's important to use mining software that supports solo mining for the testnet version.
 While great performance improvements have been made to the 0xbtc mining software, most latest versions have excluded solo mining due to high difficulty.